AlexandraEL9/MS1-dock9bar/README.md

 ![Google Page-Speed Insights Mobile](/docs/testing/lighthouse-page-test-mobile.png)

 -SEO score could be improved by adding a meta description tag to the head.<br>
 -Page performance is an issue- possibly down to the large size of the main image on the site.
+As above, Next steps would be to investigate reducing images without sacrificing quality.

 ### Testing User Stories from User Experience (UX) Section

 - #### First Time Visitor Goals
 1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the bar, its location and ethos.<br>
 **1a.** Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text making the sites content and purpose clear.<br>
+Underneath there is a Hero Image with text making the site's content and purpose clear.<br>
 - The main basic information is put across first (who,what,where,when)<br>

 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find key information about the bar.<br>